-Multiple genes simultaneously regulate growth, survival and the propensity for cancer cells to disseminate to other body sites.
-We are currently focused on the functional mechanisms that co-ordinate these phenotypes in cancers of bone and soft tissues (sarcomas).
-Ultimately, our aim is to identify and validate functional co-dependencies and to evolve the experimental basis of co-targeting strategies that improve precision (personalisation) of treatment.
+Multiple gene variants simultaneously regulate cancer cell growth, survival, the propensity for cancer cells to disseminate to other body sites and evade immune detection.
+We are currently focused on two areas, the functional genomic mechanisms that co-ordinate viability phenotypes and the driver gene associated neoantigens in cancers of bone and soft tissues (sarcomas).
+Ultimately, our aim is to discover and validate therapeutic co-dependencies as well as discovery of functional T-cell receptors to the driver gene neoantigens.
+Both form the experimental basis of improvement in precision (personalisation) of sarcoma treatment.

 Quick links